Nephos/transfer_more/README.md

-export TRANSFER_SECURE_SIZE=4       # how much characters to identify a file export TRANSFER_STORAGE_DAYS=7      # how much time the files are kept export TRANSFER_TIME_FORMAT="%y%m%d%H"
+export TRANSFER_SECURE_SIZE=4       # how much characters to identify a file export TRANSFER_STORAGE_DAYS=7      # how much time the files are kept export TRANSFER_TIME_FORMAT="%y%m%d%H" export TRANSFER_HOST_PORT="localhost:3000" # in pinciple it is auto solved using the http headers, optional ./transfer_more
-./transfer_more
 ```